-Understanding Singing in the context of the Mind-Body Connection
+Understanding the Voice in the Context of the Nervous System

 The brain controls the functioning of the entire body.
-It sends its responses to the various systems of the body via chemical (hormones, neurotransmitters etc.) and electrical messengers (the nervous system.
+It sends its responses to the various systems of the body via chemical (hormones, neurotransmitters etc.) and electrical messengers (the nervous system).

 In ‘fight-flight-freeze’ mode, the body is primed to either take on the perceived threat, run away from it or play dead so that the threat goes away.
-In fight-flight-freeze,the body takes big breaths so that it gets as much oxygen as possible to fight or escape a perceived threat.
+In fight-flight-freeze,the body take big, shallow breaths so that it gets as much oxygen as possible to fight or escape a perceived threat.
 The body tenses in a form of ‘armouring’.
 Vulnerable areas such as the throat and the abdomen (which protects the viscera) are particularly susceptible to armouring.
 These are unfortunately, required in any form of voice work.

 ‘Fight-flight-freeze’ mode is meant to be temporary.
 The body adapts to the stress temporarily and is meant to go back to normal functioning (type A allostasis).
 However, the lack of mental and emotional hygiene education coupled with a busy lifestyle keeps ‘fight-flight-freeze’ activated 24/7, contributing to anxiety, depression & burnout (type B allostasis).

-In ‘rest, digest and reproduce’ mode, the breathing is deep as the body needs oxygen to regenerate and digest.
+In ‘rest, digest and reproduce’ mode, the breathing is deep and the body is relaxed.

 Jin Shin Jyutsu Physio-Philosophy is an ancient art of harmonizing the life energy in the body.